 You will need some work experience in a healthcare setting to demonstrate your commitment and understanding of working in medicine.
 You need to observe professionals at work, but this can be difficult to arrange and may only be possible for a limited time period.
 Try to find opportunities to work with children and adults in social and health care settings.
 Consider residential homes, day centres, hospices, voluntary organisations and health care support work.
 You could try:

 It is particularly important to reflect on any work experience and be able to discuss what you learnt from it.

 Hear from graduate medical students about getting Health Care Assistant (HCA) work experience before applying to medical school.

 For graduates, there are two different training routes: the traditional 5 year undergraduate degree (which may have a quota for the number of graduate places), and the 4 year graduate entry degree; there are also some 6 year programmes with a foundation year for applicants without appropriate entry qualifications.
 Most graduate entry programmes prefer candidates with a relevant degree (2:1 or higher), but some recruit from any degree discipline.
-You may find this presentation helpful (correct as at February 2018) Studying medicine as a graduate (PDF , 827kb)
+You may find this presentation helpful (correct as at February 2020) Graduate entry into medicine 2020 (PDF , 1,368kb)

 Medical schools have different approaches to training, particularly the way that clinical training is organised and whether a problem based learning (PBL), traditional, or blended approach is used.
 Think carefully about what would suit you best, visit university open days and explore these websites to make an informed choice: